Origami Tree’s mission is to make crafty fun accessible worldwide – all year round.

-Jenny W. Chan is an arts & crafts teacher and origami designer in New York City.
-She is the founder of Origami Tree, a one-stop resource with hundreds of free arts & crafts projects for children, parents, and teachers.
-She is also the “hands” behind Good Housekeeping napkin folding videos.
+Jenny W. Chan is an arts & crafts teacher and paper crafts designer in New York City.
+She holds a BA in Psychology, with a minor in Child & Adolescent Mental Health, from New York University, and a MA in Psychology in Education from Teachers College, Columbia University.
+She is the founder of Origami Tree, a one-stop resource with hundreds of free projects for children, parents, and teachers, and is also the “hands” behind Good Housekeeping napkin folding videos.

 Today, Jenny is active in New York City, teaching origami in English and Chinese.
 She especially enjoys working with children and senior citizens.
-She offers origami and general crafting tutorials, demonstrations, and giveaways regularly on her YouTube channel, home to over 16.6 million viewers and a rapidly growing fan base.
+She offers origami and general crafting tutorials, demonstrations, and giveaways regularly on her YouTube channel, home to over 28 million views and a rapidly growing fan base.
 Jenny also collects donations throughout the year to distribute to local senior centers and mall events.